pyscaffold/pyscaffold/docs/extensions.rst

 PyScaffold is carefully designed to cover the essentials of authoring and distributing Python packages.
 Most of time, tweaking ``putup`` options is enough to ensure proper configuration of a project.
-For some basic customization, an additional `Cookiecutter template <cookiecutter>`_ can yet be used.
+For some basic customization, an additional :ref:`Cookiecutter template
+<cookiecutter-integration>` can yet be used.
 However, for advanced use cases a deeper level of programmability may be required.

 Fortunately, PyScaffold can be extended at runtime by other Python packages.